zamandalee/Snippet/README.md

 # Pending Features
 - News snippet: include a dropdown for National, Business, Tech, etc. categories
+- Search functionality in history
 - Order the history to move favorites up to the top
-- Preferences: allow users to choose which snippets to be on page
+- Preferences: when page loads for first time, allow users to choose which snippets to be on page
 - Backend: supplies all subscribed users with same daily snippet data